Hoover Tower: Carillon

 The tower has a carillon, a gift of the Belgian American Educational Foundation to Stanford.

 The original carillon of 35 bells was cast in Tournai, Belgium, by Marcel Michiel for the Belgian Pavilion at the 1939 New York World's Fair; however, the outbreak of World War II and the surrender of Belgium in May 1940 while the fair was still going on left the pavilion in the control of the Belgian government in exile.
-The bells were offered to the Washington National Cathedral which refused since they had already ordered a larger set nor had their tower been finished.
+The bells were offered to the Washington National Cathedral which refused since they had already ordered a larger set and had their tower been finished.
 In July 1940 Stanford University was given the bells for installation in Hoover Tower.
 As the tower was not yet complete, the bells were not installed until March 1941 and first played on March 18, 1941 with the first official recital on March 21.

 It was tuned and expanded in 2001–2002 with 24 bells cast by the Royal Eijsbouts bell foundry in the Netherlands; 9 of the original bells were recast to make the current total of 48.
 The largest bell weighs in at 2.5 tons.